EN FR

 • 33 articleP.-H.Pierre-Henri Tournier, M.Marcella Bonazzoli, V.Victorita Dolean, F.Francesca Rapetti, F.Frederic Hecht, F.Frederic Nataf, I.Iannis Aliferis, I.Ibtissam El Kanfoud, C.Claire Migliaccio, M.Maya de Buhan, M.Marion Darbas, S.Serguei Semenov and C.Christian Pichot.
 Numerical Modeling and High-Speed Parallel Computing: New Perspectives on Tomographic Microwave Imaging for Brain Stroke Detection and Monitoring.IEEE Antennas and Propagation Magazine5952017, 98-110DOIback to text

 • 34 articleP.-H.Pierre-Henri Tournier, P.Pierre Jolivet, V.Victorita Dolean, H. S.Hossein S. Aghamiry, S.Stéphane Operto and S.Sebastian Riffo.
-3D finite-difference and finite-element frequency-domain wave simulation with multilevel optimized additive Schwarz domain-decomposition preconditioner: A tool for full-waveform inversion of sparse node data sets.GEOPHYSICS8752022, T381-T402DOIback to textback to text
+3D finite-difference and finite-element frequency-domain wave simulation with multilevel optimized additive Schwarz domain-decomposition preconditioner: A tool for full-waveform inversion of sparse node data sets.GEOPHYSICS8752022, T381-T402DOIback to text